temach/k8s-training/README.md

 -A KUBE-SVC-MEREAWZIC2FTOY2S ! -s 10.244.0.0/16 -d 10.255.140.97/32 -p tcp -m comment --comment "home/http-server-external-ip:mainhttp cluster IP" -j KUBE-MARK-MASQ
 ```

-Looks like the root cause is flannel, because it is using internal-node-ip for interfacing and routing:
+For a while it appeared as flannel was at fault because it is using internal-node-ip for interfacing and routing:
 ```
 # kubectl get nodes -o yaml | grep ip
       flannel.alpha.coreos.com/public-ip: 10.128.0.16